 Aat Vos has a clear vision: “Our third places should be fair, informal, inspiring and personal.
 It should be places where everybody feels welcome.
 Contemporary designed rooms within the Kalk Library not only invite you to do gaming or relax on your own, but also to interact.
 This new library is the result of a participatory design thinking process that involved citizens, library users, and library staff.
 The library team was highly motivated and engaged to create the best possible result for the costumers.”

-Hannelore Vogt, Director of the Cologne Public Library shares the vision of the library as a third place: “The aim of remodelling is to create spaces and services that demonstrate how libraries are evolving in a contemporary way.
+Hannelore Vogt, Director of the Cologne Public Library shares the vision of the library as a third place: “The aim of remodeling is to create spaces and services that demonstrate how libraries are evolving in a contemporary way.
 Young people are encouraged to learn through creative play and interaction.
 The Kalk Library has been transformed into a shared space that invites library users to gain new experiences, forge plans, deepen their knowledge, learn social cohesion or simply enjoy the comforts of a non-commercial and friendly environment.”

-In order for the library to function as a true third place, it was crucial to maximise access to the building and services.
+In order for the library to function as a true third place, it was crucial to maximize access to the building and services.
 The library sought economical ways to extend open hours and open+ presented itself as a first-class library technology solution.